asterus21/shellScript/README.md

-The current script sets the environment variables to compile the User's Manual of the product.
+The current script sets the environment variables and starts another script to compile the User's Manual of the product.